pragalyaashree/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 Program to implement the linear regression using gradient descent.

-Developed by: Divyashree B S
+Developed by: R.K Pragalyaa shree

-RegisterNumber:  212221040044
+RegisterNumber:  212221040125

 import numpy as np
 import matplotlib.pyplot as plt